rio3dstudios/GPT-VoxGeniusServer/README.md

 ```
 ## API KEYS

-The Chat GPT API access requires a valid API key from OpenAI and the the Elevenlabs API requires a valid API key from the  the Elevenlabs.
+The Chat GPT API access requires a valid API key from OpenAI(https://platform.openai.com/account/api-keys)
+and the the Elevenlabs API requires a valid API key from the Elevenlabs.
+You can view your Elevenlabs API using the 'Profile' tab on https://beta.elevenlabs.io
 you need to configure your api keys in the api.json file in the config folder
 ```json